tsaarni/reloading-keystore/README.md

 // Create server socket and start accepting connections.
 // Server will query our KeyManager for server credentials every time it
-// gets a new connection from the clients.
-Credentials will be reloaded
+// gets a new connection from clients.
-// automatically when they are updated on disk.
+// Credentials will be reloaded automatically when they are updated on disk.
 SSLServerSocketFactory ssf = ctx.getServerSocketFactory();
 SSLServerSocket socket = (SSLServerSocket) ssf.createServerSocket(
     8443, 1, InetAddress.getByName("localhost"));